top of page

 Conclusion and considerations

-Julian's acceptance and continued willingness to wear the first variation of the TipToeTracker, which was attached to his splint, several years ago made me want to continue and improve on that device.
-The current version of the TipToeTracker will most certainly help others with the same physical challenges are Julian.
+Julian’s acceptance of the first version of the TipToeTracker—mounted to his splint years ago—inspired me to keep developing and improving the device.
+The current version is more refined and, without a doubt, has the potential to help others facing the same physical challenges as Julian.

 USB chargeable